 Their users are generally younger.
 So any brand which targets 19-29 year olds with image friendly products or services typically works well.

-Instagram have changed the order of posts, instead of being in chronological order they now use algorithm driven feeds much to the dismay of their users.
+Instagram has changed the order of posts, instead of being in chronological order they now use algorithm-driven feeds much to the dismay of their users.
 Many were worried that they’d miss out on their favourite posts and would see their engagement rates drop.